zeek/zeek/doc/scripts/builtins.rst

 .. bro:attr:: &priority

-    Specifies the execution priority of an event handler.
+    Specifies the execution priority (as a signed integer) of a hook or event handler.
 Higher values are executed before lower ones.
 The default value is 0.

 .. bro:attr:: &group